santosderek/Imgur-To-Folder/README.md

   -v, --verbose         Enables debugging output.
 ```

-During first installation you'll be prompted for a client_id.
+After pip installing the package, run the `itf` command where you'll be prompted for a `client_id`.
 Ignore this for now, but don't leave setup.

 Next, either login to, or create an Imgur account at http://imgur.com/.